MIDIfactory/AlphaFastPPi/README.md

 ## Usage

-AlphaFastDown supports two different modes:
+AlphaFastPPi supports two different modes:
 - **pulldown**: to screen a list of proteins ("baits") against a list of other proteins ("candidates")
 - **all_vs_all**: to model all pairs of a protein list